2027 수능특강 영독연 10강 빈칸 채우기

 Exercise 1 조롱하는 유머에 대한 인식

-Owing in ____ to the satirical nature of the program, high and low prejudice individuals were able to assign different meaning to the content, interpreting it in a manner consistent with their existing views (and social identities).
+Owing in part to the satirical nature of the program, high and low prejudice individuals were able ____ assign different meaning to the content, interpreting it in a manner consistent with their existing views (and social identities).

 Exercise 2 굶어 죽을 위험을 최소화하는 먹이 찾기

-One ____ three units every time it is visited, and is thus of constant quality; the other yields five units on half the occasions it is visited, but nothing at all on the other half, and is therefore of variable quality.
+____ yields three units every time it is visited, and is thus of constant quality; the other yields five units on half the occasions it is visited, but nothing at all on the other half, and is therefore of variable quality.

 Exercise 3 재현 예술의 정의와 목표